open-cli-tools/concurrently/README.md

                               process.                              [default: 0]

 Killing other processes
-  -k, --kill-others          kill other processes if one exits or dies [boolean]
+  -k, --kill-others          Kill other processes if one exits or dies.[boolean]
-      --kill-others-on-fail  kill other processes if one exits with non zero status code                               [boolean]
+      --kill-others-on-fail  Kill other processes if one exits with non zero status code.                              [boolean]

 Restarting
       --restart-tries  How many times a process that died should restart.